ATLaS-PO/istqb_latex/md/00-intoduction.md

 The level of detail in this syllabus allows internationally consistent courses and exams.
 In order to achieve this goal, the syllabus consists of:

-- General instructional objectives describing the intention of the \<Level name\> Level
+* General instructional objectives describing the intention of the Advanced Level Agile Test Leadership at Scale Level
-- A list of terms that students must be able to recall
+* A list of terms that students must be able to recall
-- Learning objectives for each knowledge area, describing the cognitive learning outcome to be achieved
+* Learning objectives for each knowledge area, describing the cognitive learning outcome to be achieved
-- A description of the key concepts, including references to sources such as accepted literature or standards
+* A description of the key concepts, including references to sources such as accepted literature or standards

 The syllabus content is not a description of the entire knowledge area of software testing; it reflects the level of detail to be covered in \< Level name\>Level training courses.
 It focuses on test concepts and techniques that can apply to all software projects, including those following Agile methods.
 This syllabus does not contain any specific learning objectives related to Agile testing, but it does discuss how these concepts apply in Agile projects and other types of projects.

 ## How this Syllabus is Organized

-There are \<six\> chapters with examinable content.
-The top-level heading for each chapter specifies the time for the chapter; timing is not provided below chapter level. _For accredited training courses, the syllabus requires a minimum of_ \<16.75\>hours of instruction, distributed across the \<six\> chapters as follows:
+There are 6 chapters with examinable content.
+The top-level heading for each chapter specifies the time for the chapter; timing is not provided below chapter level.
+For accredited training courses, the syllabus requires a minimum of 16.75 hours of instruction, distributed across the 6 chapters as follows:

-- Chapter 1: 175 minutes Fundamentals of Testing
+* Chapter 1: 175 minutes Fundamentals of Testing
-  - The tester learns the basic principles related to testing, the reasons why testing is required, what test objectives are, and the principles of successful testing.
+  * The tester learns the basic principles related to testing, the reasons why testing is required, what test objectives are, and the principles of successful testing.
-  - The tester understands the test process, the major activities, and work products.
+  * The tester understands the test process, the major activities, and work products.
-- Chapter 2: 100 minutes Testing Throughout the Software Development Lifecycle
+* Chapter 2: 100 minutes Testing Throughout the Software Development Lifecycle
-  - The tester learns how testing is incorporated in every step of a software development lifecycle.
+  * The tester learns how testing is incorporated in every step of a software development lifecycle.
-  - The tester learns about the different test levels, test types, and impact analysis when working with maintenance testing.
+  * The tester learns about the different test levels, test types, and impact analysis when working with maintenance testing.
-- Chapter 3: 135 minutes Static Testing
+* Chapter 3: 135 minutes Static Testing
-  - The tester learns the various static techniques of testing such as static analysis and reviews (i.e., informal reviews, walkthroughs, technical reviews, and inspections).
+  * The tester learns the various static techniques of testing such as static analysis and reviews (i.e., informal reviews, walkthroughs, technical reviews, and inspections).
-  - The tester learns how to apply a review technique to a work product to find defects.
+  * The tester learns how to apply a review technique to a work product to find defects.
-- Chapter 4: 330 minutes Test Techniques
+* Chapter 4: 330 minutes Test Techniques
-  - The tester learns how to apply test techniques to derive test cases from other software work products.
+  * The tester learns how to apply test techniques to derive test cases from other software work products.
-  - Black-box, white-box, and experience-based test techniques are covered.
+  * Black-box, white-box, and experience-based test techniques are covered.
-- Chapter 5: 225 minutes Test Management
+* Chapter 5: 225 minutes Test Management
-  - Test management is covered from a perspective where the tester can work with test managers, focusing on risk based testing, test execution and defect reporting and handling.
+  * Test management is covered from a perspective where the tester can work with test managers, focusing on risk based testing, test execution and defect reporting and handling.
-  - The tester learns what could be included in the various test documentation work products, such as test plans and reports.
+  * The tester learns what could be included in the various test documentation work products, such as test plans and reports.
-  - The tester learns to report defects in a clear and understandable way.
+  * The tester learns to report defects in a clear and understandable way.
-- Chapter 6: 40 minutes Tool Support for Testing
+* Chapter 6: 40 minutes Tool Support for Testing
-  - The tester learns to classify tools, the risks and benefits connected with tools, and aspects of selecting and introducing tools.
+  * The tester learns to classify tools, the risks and benefits connected with tools, and aspects of selecting and introducing tools.